Helen Leach: Career

-Leach was appointed to the staff of the University of Otago in 1972, and was appointed to a chair in anthropology in 2002.
-Originally trained in archaeology, she completed a PhD in 1976 at Otago, with a thesis titled Horticulture in prehistoric New Zealand: an investigation of the function of the stone walls of Palliser Bay.
+Leach joined the staff of the University of Otago in 1972, and was appointed to a chair in anthropology in 2002.

+Leach was renowned for her research into the origins of pavlova and Christmas cakes, writing several cook books touching the topic.
+Her work on the origins of the pavlova dessert, resulted in a book The Pavlova Story — A slice of New Zealand’s culinary history (2008).
+She also had an interest in prehistoric horticulture, human domestication, the evolution of the human diet, and the history of cooking and kitchens.
+Because of her interest in traditional Polynesian gardening practices, she was able to secure a Rhodes Visiting Fellowship, based at St Hilda's College from 1980–1981.
+She used this to study the role of kitchen gardening in New Zealand, leading her to write her next book 1,000 Years of Gardening in New Zealand (1984) and inspiring her next books that she wrote in the following years.
+Leach then lectured on human evolution before starting a new course at the University of Otago focussing on the evolution of the human diet in 1987.

+With all of her academic achievements and affiliations, Leach was a member and supporter of many organisations, such as the Hocken Library, Royal Society of New Zealand (RSNZ), New Zealand Rhodes Scholar Association, New Zealand Federation of Graduate Women, Garden History Society, Otago Institute of Horticulture (RNZIH), and the Dunedin Botanic Gardens.

-Leach has studied food, eating, cooking, associated equipment and paraphernalia in New Zealand.
-Her interests range from prehistoric horticulture and the evolution of human diet to the history of cooking, the origins of recipes as well as the development of kitchens and batteries de cuisine in the twentieth century.
-Her extensive collection of cookery books, especially community cookbooks, has provided a significant resource for colleagues' investigations that compensated for the incompleteness of that of the National Library of New Zealand.
-Reviewing Leach's most recent book Kitchens, Barbara Santich observed that "New Zealanders are indeed fortunate to have Helen Leach as guide, guardian and safe-keeper of their gastronomic past", noting too that the work was illustrated with images of artefacts from Leach's own personal collection.
+She studied food, eating, cooking, associated equipment and paraphernalia in New Zealand.
+Her interests ranged from prehistoric horticulture and the evolution of human diet to the history of cooking, the origins of recipes as well as the development of kitchens and batteries de cuisine in the twentieth century.
+Her extensive collection of over 2,000 cookery books, especially community cookbooks, provided a significant resource for colleagues' investigations, which compensated for the incompleteness of that in the National Library of New Zealand.
+Reviewing Leach's 2014 book Kitchens, Barbara Santich observed that "New Zealanders are indeed fortunate to have Helen Leach as guide, guardian and safe-keeper of their gastronomic past", noting too that the work was illustrated with images of artefacts from Leach's own personal collection.

-When Leach retired from the University of Otago in 2008, she was granted the title of emeritus professor.
+Sisters Helen, Mary and Nancy worked together on a number of co-authored books about cooking and gardening, and breadmaking, the best known of which was probably The Cook's Garden: for cooks who garden and gardeners who cook (1980).
+Leach's book 1,000 Years of Gardening in New Zealand (1984), an anthropological history of gardening practices in New Zealand, was also illustrated by Tichborne.